Bennotsi-MTG/Doomsday-Codex/laboratory-maniac.md

 generally also be used to draw into your Doomsday pile or just cantrip while fixing mana colors.

-To use Chromatic Sphere inside Doomsday piles that do not use CB to draw into the pile simply replace the CB in the pile with a Chromatic Sphere and use one extra mana to draw from an empty library.
+Most of the time, Chromatic Sphere may be used as a direct replacement for Conjurer's Bauble within the Doomsday pile.
+You just have to make sure you increase the cost of the pile by 1.